serena-pham/CS3980/MovieTracker/Readme.md

 When "+Add New Movie" is selected, the following shows up:
 ![](images/add-movie.png)

 Here the user will be prompted to input a movie title, the date the movie was watched, their rating, and their review.
-The date cannot be in the future, and the application will prevent the movie from being saved if a future date is selected.
+All fields must be input before a movie can be saved.
+In addition, the date cannot be in the future, and the application will prevent the movie from being saved if a future date is selected.

 Similarly, the rating of a movie must be between 1-5, and be in 0.5 increments.
 If an invalid rating is input, say 6, the validation will prevent it from being saved.
 ![](images/date-validation.png)